affandyfandy/java-jebi/Week 05/Lecture 10/Assignment 01/README.md

 #
-### Assignment 1 - Spring CRUD with DTO and validation
+### Assignment 1 - Spring CRUD with CSV Import to database

 #### Project Structure
 ```